Janusz Korwin-Mikke: Views

-Endorsement of conspiracy theories

 On 15 April 2015, the Polish news outlet Wiadomości quoted Korwin-Mikke that the snipers that shot civilians and police officers during the Maidan protests were trained in Poland and that they acted on behalf of the CIA to provoke riots.
 Other provocative statements include Korwin-Mikke's claim that there is no written proof that Adolf Hitler was aware of the Holocaust.

-Criticism of the European Union

 Korwin-Mikke proposed that the European Commission's Berlaymont building would be better used as a brothel.
 In July 2015, he was suspended from the EP after giving a Nazi salute and saying "ein Reich, ein Volk, ein Ticket" during a speech to protest against a uniform EU transport ticket.
 Following the beginning of protests in Belarus, Korwin made a statement praising Belarusian president Alexander Lukashenko as a hero for his opposition to the EU.

-Criticism of social welfare

 In regard to welfare, Korwin-Mikke claimed that "if someone gives money to an unemployed person, he should have his hand cut off because he is destroying the morale of the people".

 On 8 September 2015, Korwin-Mikke was giving a speech in EP about the European migrant crisis, during which he described immigrants unwilling to work and only interested in welfare as "human garbage".
 His opinion met with critical reaction of other MEPs.
 As a result of this, Korwin-Mikke was once more suspended from the EP for ten days and fined €3062.

-Support for Russia and criticism of Ukraine

 Janusz Korwin-Mikke has been described as supporting Russia on a number of occasions since the 2010s.
 This is evidenced by his statements supporting the Russian annexation of Crimea, his official trip to the peninsula, as well as claims whitewashing Russian history and actions, and criticizing Ukraine.
 He appeared on Russian television as a Polish politician opposing alleged Polish “Russophobia”.
 Also after the 2022 Russia's invasion of Ukraine, he often uttered pro-Russian content, denying Russian responsibility for the massacre in Bucha by claiming that the Ukrainians murdered wartime collaborators, criticizing the imposition of sanctions against Russia because of the negative economic impacts of the sanctions, especially in regards to the dispute about deliveries of natural gas, suggesting that both Ukrainian heroism and Russian determination should be admired, since the Ukrainian side is receiving a substantial military support, giving it an advantage in the war, and even claiming that after the war, Ukraine may attack Poland due to Ukrainian irredentist claims on Przemyśl, Chełm, Rzeszów, Gorlice and Tarnów.

+Personal life

+Korwin has married three times in total, most recently in 2016 to Dominika Sibiga, who met him during an UPR meeting in 2009 and is 44 years younger than him.
+He has eight children with four different women.